-Got a little patch of earth and a big craving for fresh, organic food?
-Patti Moreno, a.k.a. “the Garden Girl,” wants you to know that it’s easier than you think to grow that food yourself, even if you live in the city.
+Got a small patch of earth, but a big craving for fresh, organic food?
+Patti Moreno, a.k.a. “the Garden Girl,” wants you to know it’s easier than you think to grow that food yourself, even if you live in the city.
+It's called urban gardening.

 Moreno is the face of and the brains behind GardenGirlTV.com and the web magazine Urban Sustainable Living, both of which offer articles, tips, and how-to videos detailing Moreno’s tried-and-true methods for creating a home garden and an organic lifestyle “designed to fit into your busy home, not take it over.”